diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 ---
 published: false
 ---
-In this post we will see how we can create a cheap Lightsail instance and then connected to our network using our WireGuard VPN Client.
+In this post, we will see how we can create a cheap Lightsail instance and then connected to our network using our WireGuard VPN Client.
 This way we will be able to run tooling applications very cheap and they will be connected to our Network, we will use this one as a template to then install Jenkins, we will see this in another post.

-We are using Lightsail but it is very easy to extrapolate and do the same in a EC2 instance, but, since they are inside the VPC subnet already, it is a bit pointless unless, for some reason, the Subnet it is completely decoupled from the others or we need to do an extra security layer and make double sure that we only can access with the VPN.
+***We are using Lightsail but it is very easy to extrapolate and do the same in an EC2 instance, but, since they are inside the VPC subnet already, it is a bit pointless unless, for some reason, the Subnet it is completely decoupled from the others or we need to do an extra security layer and make double sure that we only can access with the VPN.***

 ## Create a Lightsail instance

-Now we are going to create a LS instance in our favourite (or more convinient) zone, in my case will be Frankfurt.
+Now we are going to create an LS instance in our favourite (or more convenient) zone, in my case will be Frankfurt.

 ![instance-creation](/images/ls/instance-selection.png)
 *Creating an Ubuntu 18.04 instance in Frankfurt*

-### Select a SSH key pair and select the instance plan
+### Select an SSH key pair and select the instance plan

 In our case, our lovely 3.5$ instance will be good for us and pick a name: `Jenkins-Machine-Frankfurt` for example looks like a good one and press over Create Instance.

 ![instance-cheap](/images/ls/pricing.png)
-*Cheap instances for every one*
+*Cheap instances for everyone*

-Now our instance will be created and a IP will be created for it, we do not need to worry too much about the fact it is an dynamic IP since we are going to use WireGuard to access to it and **IP Roaming** is an amazing thing.
+Now our instance will be created and an IP will be created for it, we do not need to worry too much about the fact it is a dynamic IP since we are going to use WireGuard to access to it and **IP Roaming** is an amazing thing.

-Remeber we are using the Rolls Royce of VPNs!
+Remember we are using the Rolls Royce of VPNs!

-## Installing WireGuard in the new instace
+## Installing WireGuard in the new instance

 ```
  ssh -A ubuntu@PUBLIC_IP_OF_NEW_INSTANCE
 ```

-The first thing we are going to do will be install WireGuard Client in the Machine and set it up:
+The first thing we are going to do will be installed WireGuard Client in the Machine and set it up:

 ```
 $ sudo add-apt-repository ppa:wireguard/wireguard